vim/vim/nsis/README.txt

     "../.." directory (above the "vim91" directory, where "diff.exe" and
     "winpty{32|64}.dll").

-7. On OS Windows do "nmake.exe -f Make_mvc.mak uganda.nsis.txt" in runtime/doc.
+7. On MS Windows do "nmake.exe -f Make_mvc.mak uganda.nsis.txt" in runtime/doc.
     On Unix-like system do "make runtime/doc/uganda.nsis.txt" in top directory or "make uganda.nsis.txt" in runtime/doc, and be sure to convert the file "uganda.nsis.txt" to DOS file format.